 While Rubberwood is a popular and affordable option, you may still wonder about its durability and hardness.
 Rubberwood is often touted as an environmentally friendly alternative, but does that mean it’s as durable and strong as its counterparts?

-In this guide, our wood specialists have tackled if rubberwood is strong enough to meet your needs and to help you decide when purchasing furniture or flooring that will last.
+In this guide, I will discuss if rubberwood is strong enough to meet your needs and whether this furniture or flooring will last.

 Strength of Rubberwood